Browse our product offerings here

-The Thornton 3000CS analyzer provides trace level detection of chlorides and sulfates to control corrosion and minimize damage.
+The 3000CS analyzer provides on-line ppb-level detection of chlorides and sulfates in water cycle chemistry to control corrosion and minimize damage.

-The Thornton 2300Na Sodium Analyzer provides assurance of water purity to minimize corrosion and maximize water production.
+The 2300Na Sodium Analyzer provides assurance of water purity to maximize water production and minimize corrosion.

-The Thornton 2800Si Silica Analyzer is a reliable on-line instrument designed for pure water treatment and power cycle chemistry.
+The 2800Si silica analyzer is a reliable, on-line instrument designed specifically for pure water treatment and power chemistry.